-Guatemalan Mother Files Lawsuit to Get Her 7-Year-Old Son Back From Phoenix Shelter
+Guatemalan Mother Reunited With 7-Year-Old Son Who Was Held At Phoenix Shelter After Suing Trump Admin

 In an executive order Wednesday, Trump said he was reversing course and would be moving toward keeping families together in detention rather than splitting them up.
 But it’s unclear how the executive order could affect families who were already separated.
 Officials with the Department of Health and Human Services (HHS) have said they’re awaiting guidance.

-Seeking a reunion, and damages
+Seeking damages

 Mejia says she and her son came to the United States seeking asylum, fleeing death threats and domestic violence from her husband in Guatemala.
 They crossed the border May 19 near San Luis, Arizona, according to the lawsuit, and were immediately approached by Border Patrol agents and taken into custody.